Rocketdyne: Canoga Park, California

 The Canoga plant shrank over time via piecemeal property sales and building demolitions into the 2000s.
-With the completion of the Apollo program in 1969, Rocketdyne ended the leases of several facilities and returned the headquarter offices to the Canoga Main building.
-In 1973, Rocketdyne repurchased the Air Force Plant No. 56 property thereby ending the government designation.
-The Space Shuttle program ended in 2011 and further reductions followed.
-Pratt and Whitney retained ownership of the Canoga property when Rocketdyne was sold to Aerojet in 2013; the remaining property measured roughly 47 acres with building and structures comprising a total of 770,000 square feet.
+With the completion of the Apollo program in 1969, Rocketdyne ended the leases of several facilities and returned the headquarters offices to the Canoga Main building.
+In 1973, Rocketdyne repurchased the Air Force Plant No. 56 property, thereby ending the government designation.
+The Space Shuttle program ended in 2011, and further reductions followed.
+Pratt and Whitney retained ownership of the Canoga property when Rocketdyne was sold to Aerojet in 2013; the remaining property measured roughly 47 acres with buildings and structures comprising a total of 770,000 square feet.

 Rocketdyne played a key role in the United States space program and the development of propulsion systems.
 Ten years after being established, the Canoga plant produced the vast majority of America's United States liquid rocket engines (except those of the Titan rocket, them being built by Aerojet).
 Through the end of the twentieth century, Rocketdyne products powered all major engines for the Saturn program and every space program in the United States.

 Six specific periods of liquid rocket engine development and manufacturing programs took place at the Canoga plant: Atlas (1954-late 1960s), Thor (1961-1975), Jupiter (1955-1962), Saturn (1961-1975); Apollo (1961-1972); Space Shuttle (1981-2011).
-Key rocket engine technologies were advanced at the Rocketdyne Canoga plant: gimbaling of rocket engines, introduction of engine injector baffling plates for improved combustion stability, tubular regenerative cooling, "stage and a half" engine configuration first used on Atlas, thrust chamber ignition using pyrophoric chemicals and electrically-controlled starting sequences.
+Key rocket engine technologies were advanced at the Rocketdyne Canoga plant: gimbaling of rocket engines, introduction of engine injector baffling plates for improved combustion stability, tubular regenerative cooling, "stage and a half" engine configuration first used on Atlas, thrust chamber ignition using pyrophoric chemicals and electrically controlled starting sequences.

-Aerojet Rocketdyne moved their office and manufacturing operations to the DeSoto campus in 2014.
+Aerojet Rocketdyne moved its office and manufacturing operations to the De Soto Avenue campus in 2014.
 Demolition and site clearing of the former Rocketdyne facility in Canoga Park commenced in August 2016.
 As of February 2019, the future land use of the site has not been announced.